kkew3/npyzutils/README.md

            or re-compress `npz` file
 - `npyz2img`: display data of `npy` file or `npz` file as image(s), supporting advanced indexing
+- `npyz2csv`: convert 2D data into CSV format and write to stdout

 Will add more as needed.